 Intellectual disability is a condition manifested during childhood (birth through age 17) that significantly impairs an individual’s intellectual, social and day-to-day living skills.
 There are four degrees of intellectual disability.
 Individuals with mild intellectual disability, the most prevalent form of intellectual disability, have trouble learning social and academic skills, but most possess the potential for independent work, leisure and residential living as adults.
 People with moderate intellectual disability are generally able to learn to care for themselves with special training and, as adults, can often live semi-independently and work with supervision.
 Individuals who have severe and profound intellectual disability exhibit the most noticeable delays in speech and coordination and frequently have physical handicaps in addition to intellectual disability.
 Some need constant care but others can learn to perform useful tasks and many, as adults, can work with supervision.

 Cerebral Palsy is not a single disorder but a term describing a group of conditions characterized by difficulty in muscular control and coordination.
 Sometimes cerebral palsy shows itself only by a slight awkwardness of gait, more often there has been a severe loss of muscular control in several areas of the body.
 Some people with cerebral palsy can do only simple tasks related to work and self-care.
 Others have attained professional careers and lead independent lives.
-Although some people with cerebral palsy also have mental retardation, most have average intelligence.
+Although some people with cerebral palsy also have intellectual disabilities, most have average intelligence.

 The term “epilepsy” applies to a number of disorders of the nervous system centered in the brain.
 It is characterized by sudden seizures – muscle convulsions and partial or total loss of consciousness, mental confusion or disturbances of bodily functions such as spots before the eyes, ringing in the ears or dizziness.
 The frequency of occurrence of epileptic symptoms varies widely.